je-marco/Wine-Quality-Prediction/README.md

 quality|Based on sensory data [0&ndash;10]|

 **Note:** The wine samples came from different manufacturers from the northwest region of Portugal and were tested at the official certification entity called CVRVV.
-Therefore, expect different range of results for each given test.
+Therefore, expect a different range of results for each given test.

 ## Modeling and Evaluation